PamPayne/argentina-cordoba/egap-approved-1-september-2021-1.md

 **10.01** Dealers, croupiers, and pit bosses shall all complete extensive training programs.
 Controls shall be in place for the appointment and dismissal of staff.
 Risk Indicator: Low
 Products: C
 SP: α
-O:

 **10.02** Scanners and card readers shall be present to ensure that results are correctly entered.
 Risk Indicator: Low
 Products: C
 SP: α
-O:

 **10.03** All live dealer and croupier activities shall be supervised by pit bosses and made visually available to the players.
 Risk Indicator: Medium
 Products: C
 SP: α
-O:

 **10.04** All video feeds and associated studio-player communication shall be recorded.
 Game videos and communication logs shall be immediately retrievable from the archives.
 Risk Indicator: Low
 Products: C
 SP: α
-O:

 **10.05** Game videos and communication logs shall be retained in archives for a minimum period of 90 days.
 Risk Indicator: Low
 Products: C
 SP: α
-O:

 **10.06** All cards and game results shall be clearly visible, together with a separate icon depicting a matching outcome on the player’s screen.
 Risk Indicator: Low
 Products: C
 SP: α
-O:

 **10.07** Internal statistical results reviews shall be regularly conducted to monitor game performance and pay-out percentages, and to detect irregularities and variances.
 Risk Indicator: High
 Products: C
 SP: α
-O:

 **10.08** Final game results shall be collated into statistics which can be analysed for trends relating to games, staff and/or locations in the gambling area (e.g. blackjack table number 2).
 Risk Indicator: Medium
 Products: C
 SP: α
-O:

 **10.09** Policies and procedures for conducting results reviews and investigation procedures to be undertaken, in the event that material variances are identified, shall be documented.
 Risk Indicator: Low
 Products: C
 SP: α
-O:

 **10.10** Studio rules and controls shall be implemented and documented, including:

-##### 10.10.1
-Studio access.
+- **10.10.1** Studio access.
   Risk Indicator: Low
   Products: C
   SP: α
-O:

-##### 10.10.2
-Collusion, cheating and other dealer and croupier specific controls, including vocalising and the use of hand signals.
+- **10.10.2** Collusion, cheating and other dealer and croupier specific controls, including vocalising and the use of hand signals.
   Risk Indicator: Medium
   Products: C
   SP: α
-O:

-##### 10.10.3
-Dealer and croupier shifts, rotations, and break procedures.
+- **10.10.3** Dealer and croupier shifts, rotations, and break procedures.
   Risk Indicator: Low
   Products: C
   SP: α
-O:

-##### 10.10.4
-Segregation of responsibilities in preparing for games prior to play, during play and after play.
+- **10.10.4** Segregation of responsibilities in preparing for games prior to play, during play and after play.
   Risk Indicator: Low
   Products: C
   SP: α
-O:

-##### 10.10.5
-Shuffling, presentation, card pickup and responding to dropped cards.
+- **10.10.5** Shuffling, presentation, card pickup and responding to dropped cards.
   Risk Indicator: Low
   Products: C
   SP: α
-O:

-##### 10.10.6
-Requesting deck replacements.
+- **10.10.6** Requesting deck replacements.
   Risk Indicator: Low
   Products: C
   SP: α
-O:

-##### 10.10.7
-Assistance to players.
+- **10.10.7** Assistance to players.
   Risk Indicator: Low
   Products: C
   SP: α
-O:

-##### 10.10.8
-Resolution procedures for irregularities and errors.
+- **10.10.8** Resolution procedures for irregularities and errors.
   Risk Indicator: Medium
   Products: C
   SP: α
-O:

-##### 10.10.9
-Equipment cleaning, maintenance, and testing.
+- **10.10.9** Equipment cleaning, maintenance, and testing.
   Risk Indicator: Low
   Products: C
   SP: α
-O:

-##### 10.10.10
-Tamper-proof card shoes and similar devices.
+- **10.10.10** Tamper-proof card shoes and similar devices.
   Risk Indicator: Low
   Products: C
   SP: α
-O:

-##### 10.10.11
-Destruction of worn out equipment.
+- **10.10.11** Destruction of worn out equipment.
   Risk Indicator: Low
   Products: C
   SP: α
-O:

-##### 10.10.12
-Secure inventory storage when not in use.
+- **10.10.12** Secure inventory storage when not in use.
   Risk Indicator: Low
   Products: C
   SP: α
-O:

-##### 10.10.13
-Inventory tracking and audits of stored and live decks.
+- **10.10.13** Inventory tracking and audits of stored and live decks.
   Risk Indicator: Low
   Products: C
   SP: α
-O:

-##### 10.10.14
-Record retention.
+- **10.10.14** Record retention.
   Risk Indicator: Low
   Products: C
   SP: α
-O: